- This connector only supports user import.

 About the credentials you need:

 Now that you have all the data you’ll need you can continue with the connection process.

-About the data we process, it is transmitted using encrypted TLSv1.1 and higher over HTTPS and data at rest is kept encrypted using industry standard AES-256 on EBS Volumes in Amazon Web Services (AWS) facilities in the USA.
+About the data we process, it is transmitted using encrypted TLSv1.2 over HTTPS and data at rest is kept encrypted using industry standard AES-256 on EBS Volumes in Amazon Web Services (AWS) facilities in the USA.

 If you’d like to read more, we have articles on: